f5devcentral/xchaazdemoguide/README.md

 ### HA PostgreSQL Architecture in vK8s

-There are several ways of deploying the HA PostgreSQL.
+There are several ways to deploy the HA PostgreSQL.
 The architecture used in this guide is shown in the picture below.
 The pgPool deployment will be used to ensure the HA features.

 ![Diagram 2](assets/diagram2.png)

 ### Downloading Key

-To operate with kubectl utility or, in our case, Helm, the *kubeconfig* key is required.
+To operate with the kubectl utility or, in our case, Helm, the *kubeconfig* key is required.
 The Console provides an easy way to get the *kubeconfig* file, control its expiration date, etc. So, let's download the *kubeconfig* for the created vK8s cluster.

 Open the menu of the created virtual K8s and click **Kubeconfig**.